logo Calflora, a 501c3 non-profit

 Information about Cytisus striatus from other sources

 [Wikipedia] Iberian Peninsula & Morocco native: Cytisus striatus is a species of flowering plant in the legume family known by the common names hairy-fruited broom[2] and Portuguese broom.
-This plant is native to the west of the Iberian Peninsula and northwestern Morocco.[3] (contributed by Mary Ann Machi)
+This plant is native to the west of the Iberian Peninsula and northwestern Morocco.[3] (link added by Mary Ann Machi)

 Suggested Citation